piteren/pypoks/README.md

 While playing, a debug of the game is logged to the terminal - you can always check the cards played by each agent.

 ![](images/terminal_HDMK.png)

+### project dictionary

+- DMK - Decision MaKer - an agent, holds policy, is able to train / play on many tables simultaneously
+- GM - Game Manager, places DMKs on tables to run games in asynchronous way
+- ref - is a DMK serving as a reference for other DMKs while playing or training, ref does not update its policy, ref concept is designed to ensure repeatability and uniformity of the evaluation environment in a multiplayer game, also allows to train other DMKs against selected, the best ones DMKs, there is a special mode of a game managed by GameManager_PTR, where refs are used